 MIChild is for children who are under age 19.
 There is a $10 per family monthly premium for MIChild.
 The $10 monthly premium cover’s all of the children in the family.
 A child must be enrolled in a MIChild health and dental plan in order to receive services.

-For more information and an application, contact MIChild at 1-888-988-6300 or visit the MIChild information website or link to their brochure at:
+For more information about MiChild or Healthy Kids, contact MIChild at 1-888-988-6300 or visit the MIChild information website or link to their brochure at:

 - Healthy Michigan